vwillyams/garbage-ECSJobDemos/Documentation/content/job_system.md

 ## Scheduling jobs

-As mentioned in the previous section, the JobSystem relies on blittable data and NativeContainers.
+As mentioned in the previous section, the job system relies on blittable data and NativeContainers.
 To schedule a job you need to implement the __IJob__ interface, create an instance of your struct, fill it with data and call __Schedule__ on it.
 When you schedule it you will get back a job handle which can be used as a dependency for other jobs, or you can wait for it when you need to access the NativeContainers passed to the X on the main thread again.

 TODO - What is X at the end of the above sentence? a word seems to be missing (or you have a few too many words and it's unclear).
 Below: what does flush mean? do we have a good link to a definition for devs who are unfamiliar with the term?